vod6atwit/Bank-UI-project/README.md

 ### Run

- <strong>Create Account</Strong>
+#### Create Account

   1. Run createSequentialFile.java to open a UI window and enter all the information for an account

   <img src="img/Create account step 1.png" width = 50% >

-  2. Click save into file... button to choose which folder you want to save
+  2. Click save into file... button to choose which folder you want to save, then click enter to save the infomations

   <img src="img/Create account step 2.png" width = 50% >